Back to project overview

 - What inspires you about this project?

-For the Green Garbage Game project, students may choose to closely align their work with the parameters that Carl Callewaert presents in the videos.
-They can also use the process as a framework to develop their own video game design and challenge.
+For the Disaster Relief Housing project, students can choose to closely align their work with the parameters that Alex Hammel presents in the videos.
+They can also use the process as a framework to design all sorts of structures using green building practices.
+Maybe their interest is more aligned with quick deployment structures that can be used to deliver health care or radically different approach to an RV.
 The bottom line is this: If students can expand and enhance their ability to combine the innovation capabilities of the software and the power of the design thinking process, then the goals of this curriculum have been achieved.

 Design considerations used in the example project are as follows:

-- Production: 30 hours to complete all seven design phases.
+- Scheduling requirements: 6 to 10 hours to complete all seven design phases.